miguelperezenciso/SeqBreed/README.md

 gwas.plot()                # plots pvalue
 gwas.print(gfeatures)      # prints gwas results
 ```
+By default, `gwas` uses raw phenotypes.
+Example in

 ### Citation
 Please cite this if you use or reuse the code: